Our Sheets & Duvet Sets

 Our Comforters

 If you’ve struggled to navigate the bedding maintenance world, we’ve probably got some tips here that’ll really help out.
-Especially when it comes to taking care of your down comforter it’s not as complicated as you think and natural Down in particular comes out of the wash beautifully.
+Especially when it comes to taking care of your down comforter, it’s not as complicated as you think and natural Down in particular comes out of the wash beautifully.

-So what are the basics to ensuring your down comforter lasts many years to come?
+So, what are the basics to ensuring your down comforter lasts many years to come?

-Washing your comforter
+1. Washing your comforter

 Firstly, start by checking whether your down comforter is machine washable as some can only be dry cleaned.